-This is the most popular scenario and most of the bloggers fall into it.
+This is the most popular scenario and most of the people might fall into it.
 It never hurts to start a blog part time to earn a decent amount along with your regular job.
 But the income that you derive from this part time activity is also taxable.

-If you are salaried, then obviously you receive your monthly salary after the income tax deduction.
+If you are salaried, then obviously you receive your monthly salary after the TDS (tax deduction at source).
 But, this tax is only calculated on your salary portion.

 The best treatment of this part time income in tax books is to declare it as “Income from Other Sources”.
 This amount is added to your taxable income and the applicable tax is calculated as per the relevant tax slab.

 Obviously, you are eligible to deduct any expenses that you would made to earn this income.
 The same example that I gave in above point is applicable here too.